zyyzyykk/kkTerminal/doc/en_US/README.md

 1. kkTerminal is a powerful terminal for Web SSH connection; Click on the terminal icon in the upper-left corner and select the connection settings to establish an SSH connection

-2. Support the use of `iframe` tags in web pages for quick integration into third-party websites
+2. Support the use of `iframe` tag in web pages for quick integration into third-party websites

 3. Support customizing terminal configuration through [URL Parameters](./PARAMS.md)